crynobone/radio/README.md

    - Interact with PHP object properties:

        ```php
        // `Collection`s and `EloquentCollection`s are automatically cast using property type hinting.
+Note: objects within a collection are not cast with it.
        public Collection $users;

        // ...as well as `Stringable` objects.